On this page

 Grade Point Average

 The following grade point system is used to determine grade point average:

 |Points per Credit||4.00||3.67||3.33||3.00||2.67||2.33||2.00||1.67||0.00|

 An Administrative Failure (AF) notation is placed on a student’s transcript when an instructor does not have sufficient information to assign a letter grade in a graded course.
 Frequently, administrative failure stems from failure to formally drop a course.
 An AF counts as an F grade in grade point average calculation and is not a reason for a course withdrawal.

-Please note that unsatisfactory progress may impact veterans’ and eligible dependents’ receipt of GI Bill benefits.
+Please note that academic standing may impact financial aid status and veterans’ and eligible dependents’ receipt of GI Bill benefits.

 Inactivity or Withdrawal from the College of Graduate Studies